Woking F.C.

+Woking Football Club is a professional association football club, based in Woking, Surrey, England.
+The team competes in the National League, the fifth level of the English football league system.

+Founded in 1887, they joined the Isthmian League in 1911–12 and won the FA Amateur Cup in 1957–58.
+Woking were relegated twice in 1982–83 and 1984–85.
+However, they were promoted three times: in 1986–87, 1989–90 and 1991–92, to reach the Football Conference.
+Woking won the FA Trophy on three occasions throughout the 1990s and finished as runners-up in the Conference in their third and fourth season at that level but were not promoted.
+They remained at the highest level of non-League football until relegation in 2008–09.
+Woking subsequently won promotion back in 2011–12 before suffering another relegation in 2017–18.
+They earned immediate promotion to the National League via the play-offs in 2019.

+The club currently plays its home matches at the Kingfield Stadium and is nicknamed the Cardinals, often shortened to the Cards.

 History

 Early years

 Woking Football Club was founded in 1887.
 The club joined the West Surrey League in 1895–96, winning the title by one point.
 However, within 21 years of being formed, the club was in danger of folding for financial reasons.
-The turning point came when, in January 1908, Woking played Bolton Wanderers in the First Round of the FA Cup, having made it through five qualifying rounds.
+The turning point came when, in January 1908, Woking played Bolton Wanderers in the first round of the FA Cup, having made it through five qualifying rounds.
 Despite losing the away game 5–0, the club made it into the national news.
 Bolton Wanderers, impressed by the minnows they had defeated, travelled to Woking for a friendly match the following season, which kept the club solvent.

 Isthmian League years

 In 1911 the club joined the Isthmian League, maintaining their place in the top division for 72 years and finishing as runners-up to Wycombe Wanderers in 1956–57.
 That achievement was eclipsed the following season when, in front of a 71,000 crowd, Woking beat Ilford 3–0 to win the 1958 F.A.
 Amateur Cup final, the last to be televised live.

 The club then went into decline, culminating in a first-ever relegation in 1982–83.
 By the end of the 1984–85 season the club had plunged to Division Two South of the Isthmian League.
-It was during that season that former player, Geoff Chapple, was appointed as manager.
-However, Chapple was not able to save the club from relegation.
+Former player, Geoff Chapple, was appointed as manager on 24 September 1984, but was not able to save the club from relegation.
 The following season, the club just missed out on promotion at the first attempt.
 However, the club clinched the Division Two South title in 1986–87 and, after two third-place finishes in Division One, they were promoted back to the Premier Division at the end of the 1989–90 season.